Learn about us and our team of volunteers

 ‘If a lion could speak, we could not understand him’.
 Ludwig Wittgenstein

-All my life I’ve been guided by my passion for animals and an ever-evolving sense that as part of the animal kingdom, we are not the most important part, but we are the most dangerous.
-Discovering SAFE Worldwide is like arriving home when we are the most weary.
-The shared compassion, drive, commitment and passion for our living planet—human and animal—of everyone at SAFE provides a beacon of hope at a time when our world faces its greatest challenges.
-My hope, working with SAFE, is to facilitate the understanding that we walk with animals on sacred ground, sharing a sacred space, and embodying a shared and sacred spirit, but we are not Nature’s master.
-Our greatest strength is our ability to learn, protect and thrive together as Her students, connected by each breath in the web of life.
+All my life I’ve been guided by a deep passion for animals and an evolving understanding that as part of the animal kingdom, we are not the most important part, but we are often the most dangerous.
+Discovering SAFE Worldwide felt like arriving home at a moment of great weariness, where the shared compassion, drive, and commitment to our living planet—human and nonhuman—offered a true beacon of hope.
+I am honored to be a part of the SAFE Worldwide team, and to help foster the understanding that we walk with animals on sacred ground, sharing a sacred space and spirit, but we are not Nature’s masters.
+Our greatest strength lies in our capacity to learn, protect, and thrive together as Her students, connected by each breath in the web of life.

 VIDEO CONTENT CREATOR & SENIOR STAFF WRITER